biancashiromoto/jest-unit-tests/README.md

 ## 📝 Installation
 1. Clone the repository `git clone git@github.com:biancashiromoto/project-js-unit-tests.git`
-2. Install the dependencies by running `npm install`
+2. Install the dependencies in the project's root directory by running `npm install`
 3. Run the tests by running `npm test`
 4. Run all tests coverage by running `npm test -- --coverage`